Tom Turnipseed: Activism

 Turnipseed was the president of the South Carolina Trial Lawyers Association.
-He was the former board chairman of the interest group, the Center for Democratic Renewal, formerly known as the National Anti-Klan Network, based in Atlanta.
+He was the former board chairman of the interest group the Center for Democratic Renewal, formerly known as the National Anti-Klan Network, based in Atlanta.
 Turnipseed was the co-counsel for the Macedonia Baptist Church in Clarendon County, South Carolina.
 The church accused the Ku Klux Klan in the 1997 burning of its sanctuary and filed a civil suit against them for damages.
 In 1998, the African-American congregation won a $37 million jury verdict against the Klan.
 In 1998, Turnipseed received the Unitarian Universalist Association's highest honor, the Holmes Weatherly Award for the pursuit of social justice.

 Of Anglo descent, Turnipseed was a board member of the South Carolina Hispanic Leadership Council, a statewide, non-profit organization founded to inform, advocate for, and educate, both the Hispanic community and the population at large, on issues affecting Hispanics.

 Turnipseed had also been active in the environmental movement in South Carolina.
 He was the founding chairman of the Citizens' Local Environmental Action Network (CLEAN), a statewide umbrella and informational clearing house for local citizens' groups concerned with toxic waste dumps in their areas.
-Turnipseed argues that "environmental racism and classism" lead to toxic waste sites being located disproportionately in minority and poorer communities.
-He has argued that toxic wastes constantly migrate through the air, water, and soil and eventually threaten all persons.
+Turnipseed argued that "environmental racism and classism" lead to toxic waste sites being located disproportionately in minority and poorer communities.
+He argued that toxic wastes constantly migrate through the air, water, and soil and eventually threaten all persons.

 Media host and author

 Turnipseed hosted radio shows on WCAY, WCTG, WCEO, and WOIC.
-He also hosted a television show on WIS TV.
+He also hosted a television show on WIS-TV.
 In both formats, his programs provided a forum for discussing diverse issues.
 He hosted community leaders, national and local leaders in politics and public affairs, sports, and arts, and entertainment.
 The Seed Show broad/web-cast live on WOIC, 1230AM (Air America) and seedshow.com every weekday from 8 to 9 a.m.

 He spoke and wrote about political and human rights, traveling throughout the country.
 His articles and opinion pieces were published in The New York Times, The Washington Post, The Atlanta Journal-Constitution, the Minneapolis Star-Tribune, The Charlotte Observer, CounterPunch, The State, and other newspapers.

 Turnipseed's essays were featured in several books, including Cast A Cold Eye and America's Opinion Writers.
 His essay, "Renewing The Spirit Of Dr. Martin Luther King Jr.: King Day at the Dome 2003", was featured in the third edition of Ancient Rhetorics for Contemporary Students, a college textbook by Sharon Crawley and Debra Hawhee, published in 2004 by Pearson/Longman.